 Sometimes it is useful for dashboards to update in "real-time".
-Typically, this is where the data is rapidly changing, and the view of the data from one moment is different to the next.
+Typically, this is where the data is rapidly changing, and the view of the data from one moment is different from the next.
 The two main situations where real-time updating is relevant are where the data being collected is updated regularly, and where data on actions taken by the company is updated.
-In this post, I explain the various mechanisms for updating Displayr dashboards in 'real-time'.

 Requirements